Inheritance of Real Estate Lease rights

-The chapter Hire of Property can be found in Book III 'Specific Contracts' and not under 'Property' (Book IV of the Civil and Commercial Code) or real property rights.
+The chapter Hire of Property can be found in Book III 'Specific Contracts' and not under 'Property' (Book IV of the Civil and Commercial Code) or real property rights (such as superficies).
 This for example means that a lease agreement as a contract (not an asset) is not automatically transferable by inheritance and can only be assigned as a contract with formal acceptance of the other party in the lease agreement (the owner) and registration on the title deed.

-If the owner of the property dies the contract of hire is not terminated and remains in force against the heirs of the owner (section 569), however, ONLY in so far it concerns true hire of property or lease rights.
-Additional contract rights in the lease that are under Thai contract law not considered true lease rights (under current supreme court rulings the renewal option but also a lease inheritance clause) will not by law (section 569) transfer to the new owner and are as contract rights terminated upon transfer of ownership.
-The new owner must accept these clauses in the agreement or he will not be bound by a promise given by the previous owner to renew the lease or to assign the lease to the lessee's heirs.
+If the owner of the property dies the lease contract is not terminated and remains in force against the heirs of the owner (section 569), however, ONLY in so far it concerns true rent of property or lease rights.
+Additional contract rights in the lease that are under Thai contract law not considered true lease rights (under current supreme court rulings the renewal option but also a lease inheritance clause) will not automatically transfer to the new owner and are as contract rights terminated upon transfer of ownership.
+The new owner must accept these clauses in the agreement or he will for example not be bound by a promise given by the previous owner to renew the lease or to assign the lease to the lessee's heirs (specific exceptions may apply).

 To allow succession of the lease agreement and assignment to the heirs of the lessee the lease agreement should have specific clauses granting the right of succession.
 The transfer or assignment of the lease to the heirs of the lessee requires registration and assignment of the lease agreement at the land department and for that reason cooperation of the owner.
 In the event of premature death of the lessee his heirs have the right to claim such performance directly from the original lessor, if a valid succession clause has been included in the lease agreement.
 Otherwise the heirs could end up having no rights to succession and the lease or rental agreement will be permanently terminated upon the lessee's death and the owner can take possession of the property.

-It should be noted that a succession clause in the lease agreement is considered a PERSONAL contractual promise between the parties to the contract and not a registered lease right (i.e. not protected by section 569 Civil and Commercial Code).
+It should be noted that the above succession clause is considered a personal contractual promise between the parties to the lease agreement.
+This is under Thai law not considered a true lease right (i.e. not protected by section 569 Civil and Commercial Code).
 As a separate contract right this obligation will not automatically follow the property when ownership is transferred during the lease term.
-A transferee owner (e.g. the heirs of the owner), as an in fact a third party to this clause, is not automatically bound by the succession promise given by the previous owner.
+A transferee owner (e.g. the heirs of the owner) is in fact a third party to this clause and therefore not bound by a succession promise given by the previous owner.
 If not accepted there is in principle no legal obligation for a transferee to assign the remaining term of the lease to the heirs of the lessee.
 The tenancy or lease ends at death of the lessee as the lessee is considered an essential element of the agreement - when he dies the contract ends.
-A succession clause is not considered true hire of property right (protected by section 569) therefore the heirs of the lessee may not be able to successfully enforce this clause by action against a successor of the property.
+A succession clause is not considered true lease right (protected by section 569) therefore the heirs of the lessee may not be able to successfully enforce this clause by action against a successor of the property.

 The Supreme Court of Thailand has in some specific cases gone beyond the normal principles of the law to protect the rights of the lessee and the lessee's heirs in case the lessee has made a substantial investment in the improvement or development of the property that at the end of the lease period will benefit the owner.
 In this case the lease will not be terminated upon the death of the lessee and the FULL contract of hire will transfer for the remaining term to the heirs of the lessee.
 It is however ESSENTIAL that the contract is drafted according the principles of Supreme Court rulings and the leasehold purchase is structured with ownership over the building by the lessee.
 Leases are often not drafted this way as this in fact includes that the lessor becomes the owner of the house upon expiration of the 30 year lease term which is what most foreigners want to prevent read more...